-Our second day trip in Srinagar starts with Shalimar Bagh which is a 15 minutes’ drive from the hotel we stayed.
+Our second day trip in Srinagar starts with Shalimar Bagh, which is a 15 minutes’ drive from the hotel we stayed.

 Shalimar Bagh is the most famous Mughal garden built by Emperor Jahangir for his wife Noor Jahan.
 Yet, another exquisite craftsmanship of Mughal architecture is evident here…

-Your trip to Kashmir would be incomplete without trying out Pheran!
+The trip to Kashmir would be incomplete without trying out Pheran!
 If there’s a beautiful spell that would turn you into a Kashmiri with a swish of the wand, then it would be Pheran – the traditional ethnic dress of Kashmir.
 A bright colored heavy robe with exquisite zari work adorned with oxidized silver jewelry momentarily turns you into a gorgeous Kashmiri.

-We spent an hour roaming in and around the garden clicking out some selfies.
+Additionally, we spent an hour roaming in and around the garden clicking out some selfies.

 Nishat Bagh – Mughal Garden of Delight

-It lives up to its name!
+Indeed, it lives up to its name!
 ‘Garden of Delight’ is a place of serene beauty.

 Post lunch, we started to Dal Lake for a Shikkara Ride.